Landing page: Total-experience testing

 Total-experience testing, or experience testing, is a type of experiment-based testing in which the entire website experience of the visitor is examined using technical capabilities of the website platform (e.g., ATG, Blue Martini Software, etc.).
 Rather than creating multiple websites, total-experience testing uses the website platform to create several persistent experiences and monitors which one is preferred by the customers.

 An advantage of total-experience testing is that it reflects the customer's total website experience, not just the experience with a single page.
 Two disadvantages are that total-experience testing requires a website platform that supports experience testing, and it takes longer to obtain results than A/B testing and MVLPO.

-“F-like” layout
+"F-like" layout

-Various eye tracking tools have proven that people scan webpages in various patterns, but one of the most common for both desktop and mobile being the letter F shape.
-This means that most website visitors see the top and left side of the screen in the first place and only then they move to other parts of the screen line by line.
-As the result, web developers are including the most important website content into first lines and first words of the website text to improve visitors understanding of overall content.
+Various eye-tracking tools have proven that people scan webpages in various patterns, but one of the most common for both desktop and mobile takes the form of a letter "F".
+In this pattern, most website visitors see the top and left side of the screen first and only then move to other parts of the screen, line by line.
+As a result, web developers include the most important website content in the first lines and first words of the text to improve visitors' understanding and impression of overall content.